harvester/harvester/enhancements/20230421-adjust-the-scale-of-resource-quota-during-migration.md

 The key is `vm_name` with a value of the corresponding VM's pod resources limits.
 When the VM migration is **Pending**, Harvester should automatically scale up the `ResourceQuota` to meet the resource requirements for the VM migration.
 Once the VM migration is complete, Harvester should automatically scale down and delete the key.

-Due to the unreliability of the Webhook, the VM Controller performs a second verification for VMs.
-If the resources are insufficient, the VM's RunStrategy changes to **Halted**, and an event is sent to indicate the lack of resources.
+Because the webhook is not reliable for exceptional cases like high concurrency or timing problems, the VM controller will perform a secondary verification for VMs.
+If the resources are insufficient, the VM's RunStrategy will be automatically changed to **Halted**, and an event will be recorded to reflect its lack of resources.

 **Upgrade**